gonzalo-munillag/Cloud_Development_Portfolio/Monolith_to_Microservices_at_Scale/Intro_Design_docker.md

     Interfaces set up for building out other applications Try not to overcommit and pay for resources that aren't needed

+Glossary
+Term 	Definition
+Dependency Graph 	A diagram that maps out the relationships between components to understand which parts of the system rely on the other
+Fault Tolerance 	The ability to continue operating in the event of a failure Horizontal Scaling 	Scaling by adding more machines Module 	Program that is logically grouped together to execute a specific functionality REST 	Architectural style of communication across a network Strangler Pattern 	Strategy of refactoring code by incrementally replacing components of the codebase Technical Debt 	The concept of choosing an easier implementation of software that will need to be reworked Vertical Scaling 	Scaling by increasing the capacity of existing machines

 Deploying Code is Not Easy

 Deploying changes in code is non-trivial.
 We have to consider the impact of potential bugs, downtime, ease of deployment, and downstream effects to consumers of the application.